Kaori Ishihara

 Kaori Ishihara (石原 夏織, Ishihara Kaori) is a Japanese voice actress and singer managed by Style Cube.
 She was formerly part of Up-Front Agency in which she was involved with Happy!
 Style and Team Dekaris.
 She was affiliated with Sigma Seven from 2013 to 2017.
-She was a member of StylipS until April 2013, alongside YuiKaori and Yui Ogura.
+She was a member of StylipS until April 2013, and YuiKaori alongside Yui Ogura.
 As a solo singer, she recorded several character songs for one of each characters.
 A couple of singles have charted on Oricon.

 Career

 She made her first single, "Blooming Flower", at Pony Canyon.
 It peaked at 12th place on the Oricon Weekly Singles Chart and stayed on the chart for three weeks.
-She released her second single, "Ray Rule" and peaked at 13th place on Oricon on July 11, 2018.
-In the same year, she released her first solo album titled "Sunny Spot" on November 14.
+She released her second single, "Ray Rule" and peaked at 13th place on Oricon on 11 July 2018.
+In the same year, she released her first solo album titled "Sunny Spot" on 14 November.
 It peaked at 13th place on Oricon Albums Chart.
-She held her first solo live titled "Sunny Spot Story" on December 29, 2018.
-A Blu-ray and DVD version of the concert was released on April 17, 2019.
-She released her third single titled "TEMPEST" on July 17, 2019.
+She held her first solo live titled "Sunny Spot Story" on 29 December 2018.
+A Blu-ray and DVD version of the concert was released on 17 April 2019.
+She released her third single titled "TEMPEST" on 17 July 2019.
 It was used as the opening theme song for the anime, Demon Lord, Retry!.